-To manufacture these we start with the proven bayonet of a premium #3 surgical scalpel, which firmly holds blades in a rattle free mounting and accepts blades #6, 9, 10, 11, 12, 13, 14, 15, 16, and 40.
-We re-handled the scalpels in several different options:
+We start with the proven bayonet of a premium #3 surgical scalpel, which firmly holds blades in a rattle free mounting and accepts blades #6, 9, 10, 11, 12, 13, 14, 15, 16, and 40.
+We offer several different handle options:

 Metal Composite - Bronze and copper composite are really unique and beautiful materials which possessing a very unusual weight, feel, and appearance.
 We carefully hand-weather and polish to produce a beautiful and exotic alien-artifact look.